bioidiap/bob.kaldi/doc/index.rst

 ---------------

-Two functions are implemented to extract MFCC features `bob.kaldi.mfcc` and `bob.kaldi.mfcc_from_path`.
-The former function accepts the speech samples as `numpy.ndarray`, whereas the latter the filename as `str`, returning the features as `numpy.ndarray`:
+Two functions are implemented to extract MFCC features :py:any:`bob.kaldi.mfcc` and :py:any:`bob.kaldi.mfcc_from_path`.
+The former function accepts the speech samples as :py:any:`numpy.ndarray`, whereas the latter the filename as :py:any:`str`, returning the features as :py:any:`numpy.ndarray`:

 1. `bob.kaldi.mfcc`

    .. doctest::

       >>> sample = pkg_resources.resource_filename('bob.kaldi', 'test/data/sample16k.wav')
       >>> data = bob.io.audio.reader(sample)
       >>> feat = bob.kaldi.mfcc(data.load()[0], data.rate, normalization=False)